ThomasShetler/moviesearch/README.md

    (default location C:\xampp\mysql\data)

 5. now open your web browser of choice either type in localhost/moviesearch/index.php or just click here http://localhost/moviesearch/index.php (make sure you have XAMPP running      with the Apache and mySQL modules running)

+Should get a page that looks like this without the results!

 ![Movii search](movii.png)

 if you have any questions please send me a email at thomas.ja.shetler@gmail.com